Lightning-AI/litdata/README.md

 # ⚡ Welcome to LitData

-With LitData, users can transform and optimize their data in cloud storage environments with an intuitive approach at any scale and efficiently.
+With LitData, users can transform and optimize their data in cloud storage environments efficiently and intuitively, at any scale.

 Once optimized, efficient distributed training becomes practical regardless of where the data is located, enabling users to seamlessly stream data of any size to one or multiple machines.